State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

             However, this option is the recommended one, because the UI is the most consistent (read on).

-        Only users made within Plone
+        Only users with a pre-existing Plone account

             If you want to authenticate only some of the users your web server recognizes, select this option, and use the *Users and Groups* page